 Make an application

-If you are eligible and wish to make a new claim, complete an application form (PDF) and return directly, with the evidence requested on the form, to one of our Access Points, or post to the Revenues Section.
-You can also collect forms from any of our Access Points.
+If you are eligible and wish to make a new claim, complete an application form (PDF) and return directly, with the evidence requested on the form, to the Revenues Section.
+You can contact the Revenues Section to request an application form by post.

-If you received free school means or a clothing grant isn session 2017-18 then you do not need to reapply, the Benefits Service will contact you automatically by post.
-If you have not heard from them by 1 Aug 2018, you can contact the Benefits Service or visit any of our Access Points.
+If you already receive free school means or a clothing grant you do not need to reapply, the Revenues Section will contact you automatically by post.
+If you have any queries you can contact the Revenues Section.

-• Any claims will not be backdated and will only come into force once the Benefits Service has received the assessed form.
+• Claims will not be backdated and will only come into force once the Revenues Section has received the assessed form.

 • Free school meals stop when you no longer receive any of the eligible benefits

-• It is your responsibility to inform the Benefit Service of any change in circumstances affecting FSM/ECG.
+• It is your responsibility to inform the Revenues Section of any change in circumstances affecting Free School Meals/Clothing Grant.